CelticBoozer/Vim/README.md

 4. Restart your Vim.
 5. Enjoy.

-F6 to run python file.
-F5 to run IPython in vim.
 F3 to NerdTree.
+F5 to compile c,cpp.
+F6 to run IPython in vim.
+F7 to run python file.
+F9 to run binary file.